Xide/groom/docs/pages/roadmap.md

 !!! warning
-    The Ansible` will be much slower
-    to provision ephemeral instances than `packer`, as by design it operate at runtime, and have to execute for each instance creation.
+    Ansible will be much slower to provision ephemeral instances than `packer`, as by design it operate at runtime, and have to execute for each instance creation.
 When possible, the usage of whatever + `packer` is advised, as this technique allow you to provision your image ahead of time.